-Entry is now open for the Morrison’s Island International Design Competition
+The Morrison’s Island International Design Competition

-For the competition participants are asked to:
+For the competition participants were asked to:

 – Re-imagine and renew the public space at Fr.
 Mathew and Morrison’s Quay in Cork City, Ireland

 – Design a new pedestrian bridge to replace the existing Trinity bridge at Morrison’s Quay